 In a situation where a banking institution faces the threat of insolvency due to a bank run, it may use the following techniques to mitigate the run:

 A bank may slow down a bank run by artificially slowing down the process.
 During the recession in the United States, banks that feared a bank run would have their employees and their relatives make a long queue in front of the tellers and make small and slow deposits or withdrawals.
 This would help the bank buy time before the closing time.
-However, this technique may not work in the current technological era of internet banking.
-The ideal solution would be to have the authorities close the bank for some period to prevent customers from withdrawing all their money.
+This technique has now been supplanted by “technical issues” that delay or stop transactions from completing in the era of digital banking.

-A bank can encourage its customers to make term deposits and earn a percentage of interest on the money.
-Customers can only withdraw their money after the end of an agreed period and not on demand.
-If term deposits form a huge percentage of a bank’s liabilities, the bank can survive a bank run even if customers withdraw other deposits.
-Term deposits are usually invested in other profitable ventures that earn the bank some interest.
+As part of its treasury and balance sheet management, a bank can incentivize its customers to use non-callable term deposits and earn a higher percentage of interest on the money.
+As it’s non-callable, customers can only withdraw their money after the end of an agreed period and not on demand.